GirlZone

 That is why eight partner community centers were upgraded and transformed into girl-friendly spaces.
 The process began with in-depth consultations with girls themselves—listening to what helps them feel safe, respected, and comfortable: how the space should look, what privacy means to them, and what makes it easier to participate and ask questions without fear or stigma.

-Based on these consultations, the upgrades included painting and interior improvements, suitable furniture for educational and psychosocial activities, and a clear visual identity for the program inside the centers (signage, colors, and design elements).
+Based on these consultations, upgrades included painting and interior improvements, suitable furniture for educational and psychosocial activities, and a clear visual identity for the program inside the centers (signage, colors, and design elements).
 This approach strengthened girls’ sense of belonging and ownership—turning the space into more than a venue for sessions, and instead into a place they trust.

 What the Program Offers